rauts/Data-Structure-Array/README.md

 In progress

 ### Project Description
 The project is about implementing a custom array data structure in modern `C++17` using object-oriented programming (OOP) paradigm.
-To highlight the OOP paradigm, the following programming constructs have been used in developing the project, however the list may grow in the future:
+To highlight the OOP paradigm, the following programming constructs have been used in developing the project.
+However, the list may grow or change depending on available resources (e.g. time) in the future:

   - Class
   - Operator overloading